kvz/transloadit-dropzonejs/README.md

 # transloadit-dropzonejs
-Example-integration of transloadit.com with dropozonejs
+Example integration of transloadit.com with dropzonejs.com